Alan Gilbert (Australian academic): University of Manchester

 Gilbert left the University of Melbourne to be appointed president and vice chancellor of the new University of Manchester in England, an institution established in October 2004 by the merger of the Victoria University of Manchester and UMIST.
-He was quoted as saying he had "no plans for a private university of Manchester", although he is said to advocate performance-related pay, a position thought likely to put him in conflict with the university lecturers union, the UCU.
+He was quoted as saying he had "no plans for a private university of Manchester", although he was said to advocate performance-related pay, a position thought likely to put him in conflict with the university lecturers union, the UCU.

 Gilbert's plans for the new university were ambitious:

 Our aim is to make the University of Manchester one of the top 25 research-led universities in the world.
 It will be an educational and research powerhouse that is at home in England's North-West and committed to regional as well as national and international agendas.
 Without seeking to emulate the social cachet of Oxbridge or America's Ivy League, it will take its place confidently alongside those virtuoso institutions in its research capability and performance, in the quality of the students and staff that it attracts and in the reputation for scholarly excellence that it secures.

-According to the university's strategic plan (largely a copy of his earlier and now abandoned Melbourne Agenda (2002)) the university aims to have five Nobel Laureates on its staff by 2015, at least two of whom will have full-time appointments, and three of which it is intended to secure by 2007.
+According to the university's strategic plan (largely a copy of his earlier and now abandoned Melbourne Agenda (2002)) the university aimed to have five Nobel Laureates on its staff by 2015, at least two of whom would have full-time appointments, and three of which it was intended to secure by 2007.
 During Gilbert's tenure as vice chancellor, a Nobel Prize winner in economics, Joseph Stiglitz, was appointed the head of the Brooks World Poverty Institute at Manchester, and Sir John Sulston was appointed to a chair in the Faculty of Life Sciences.
 After Gilbert's death Andre Geim and Konstantin Novoselov, both of whom were appointed before Gilbert moved to Manchester, were awarded the Nobel Prize for Physics in 2010.